Data-Science-Center-UB/Obsidian-for-Researchers/README.md

 - How to install and set up Obsidian
 - Basic configuration of your Obsidian vault
 - Use the Daily Note with a template to organize and track your tasks
-- Connect and structure your knowledge: insert links, URLs, and local files; use the graph view and tags
+- Connect and structure your knowledge: Insert links, URLs, and local files; use the graph view and tags

 ### Exercises Zettelkasten-method with Obsidian and Zotero 7
 - Connect Obsidian and Zotero 7 using the plugins [Better BibTeX](https://retorque.re/zotero-better-bibtex/index.html) (Zotero) and [Zotero Integration by mgmeyers](https://github.com/mgmeyers/obsidian-zotero-integration) (Obsidian), and configure them for your Zettelkasten system